ray-project/ray/doc/source/serve/faq.rst

 =============

 This page answers some common questions about Ray Serve.
-If you have more questions, feel free to ask them in the `Ray Discuss page <https://discuss.ray.io/>`_.
+If you have more questions, feel free to ask them in the `Discussion Board page <https://discuss.ray.io/>`_.

 .. contents::